 Yellow Cake Mix- This will be the base of the cake recipe, making it easier and more simplified.
 You can use Yellow or white cake mix.

-All-Purpose Flour- For added gluten, giving us a better structure.
+All-Purpose Flour- For added gluten, it gives us a better structure.

 Instant Pudding Mix- You will need the dry mix from the pudding box.
 Do not prepare it beforehand.